epam/edp-install/docs/operator-guide/deploy-aws-eks.md

   <Summary><b>Case 1: Create new VPC and deploy the EKS cluster, terraform.tfvars file example</b></Summary>

 ```
-create_vpc     = true # set to true if you'd like to create a new VPC or false if use existing
-create_cluster = true # set to false if there are any additional manual steps required between VPC and EKS cluster deployment
 create_elb     = true # set to true if you'd like to create ELB for Gerrit usage

 region   = "eu-central-1"
-profile  = "aws_user"
 role_arn = "arn:aws:iam::012345678910:role/EKSDeployerRole"

 platform_name        = "test-eks"
 platform_domain_name = "example.com" # must be created as a prerequisite
-wait_for_validation  = false          # set to false for use in an automated pipeline to avoid waiting for validation to complete or error after a 45 minute timeout.

 # The following will be created or used existing depending on the create_vpc value
 subnet_azs    = ["eu-central-1a", "eu-central-1b"]